• About Us

 The show lacks a plot or a story that connects it.
 It is a succession of loose pieces strung together with simple but decisive transitions.
 And like continuous homages, they pay tribute to flamencos illustrious, palos, territories or great masters, such as Arturo Pavon, the romances, Malaga, Mario Maya, the Sacromonte and the cantesy singers from Granada, paying special attention to the figure of Enrique Morente.

 Lucia the Bronze She opened by embroidering a passage featuring the shawl.
 The pre-recorded music was composed by Arturo Pavón.
-Part of the dance troupe –Adriana Gomez, Angel Fariña, Blanca Lorente, David Vargas, Lucia La Bronce and Jasiel Nahin, as stated in the program – danced the cane, set to music with exquisite originality by the guitarist Jesus Rodriguez, splendid in composition and touch, like its partner in the Bajañí José Luis Medina, the cante de Amparo Lagares, Manuel de Gines y Sergio the Redhead and the precise percussion of David Chupete.
+Part of the dance troupe –Adriana Gomez, Angel Fariña, Blanca Lorente, David Vargas, Lucia La Bronce and Jasiel Nahin, as stated in the program – danced the cane, set to music with exquisite originality by the guitarist Jesus Rodriguez, splendid in composition and touch, like its partner in the Bajañí José Luis Medina, cante de Amparo Lagares, Manuel de Gines y Sergio the Redhead and the precise percussion of David Chupete.
 María Carrasco shone in the petenera.
 Intense, deep, filled with depth.
 It did so in the shelter of the honeyed, contained, sensitive and well-toned throat of Manuel de Gines, who curled the remediator and the I would like to deny de The Girl with the Combs with silky swaying motions.
 Maria ended her dance just as she began: with the ruffles of her gown raised, hiding her face.
 Some members of the male cast continued –Álvaro Aguilera, Arturo Fajardo y Hugo Aguilar– with knee turns, castanets and classical steps neatly evoking Lorca's echoes in memory, through verdiales.
 Araceli Muñoz He stood out with elegance in his markings and flamenco in his swaying when he arrived at the corridos and romances with the Utrera native.
 Sofia Suarez and the granaína Claudia La Debla, a prodigious dancer of insulting youth.
 The singers in this piece are tremendous.

 "The choreography was excellent, almost always conceived by the performers themselves.
 Each member of the dance troupe was more than capable.
 Two excellent guitars.
 Three gifted and distinct voices.
 The percussion was very good. (…) The Ballet Flamenco from Andalusia, with Patricia Guerrero as director, has captivated me again. palmas "They are still playing in Granada"